stefs304/mhclovac/README.md

 The FRANK score ranges from 0 to 1, 0 being the best possible score meaning that the epitope is the highest scoring peptide in the sequence.

 ![mhclovac-benchmark.png](research/figures/mhclovac-benchmark.png)

-### Release notes (version 4.0)
-* Training data is better cleaned and prepared, duplicate samples are removed and MHC allele names are standardized.
-* Ligand prediction from the previous version was removed due to training data not being properly cleaned.
-* Binding score is reported as the log transformed binding affinity: `1 - log50k(ic50)`.

 ### Installation